Extended Analysis of Neutrino-Dark Matter Interactions with Small-Scale CMB Experiments: Conclusions

 Interestingly, although the most recent observations of the cosmic microwave background released by the Planck satellite do not provide any concrete evidence in support of the aforementioned models, the analysis of small-scale CMB data from the Atacama Cosmology Telescope shows a preference for a non-zero interaction strength, underscoring the significance of current, forthcoming and future high-multipole measurements to constrain better such scenarios.

-In order to validate further the robustness of these findings, in this work we have presented an extended and comprehensive analysis of neutrino-dark matter interactions in the cosmic microwave background, conducting a significant number of additional tests.
+In order to validate further the robustness of these findings, in this work we have presented an extended and comprehensive analysis of $\nu$DM interactions in the cosmic microwave background, conducting a significant number of additional tests.

 First and foremost, we have shown that our results remain robust when combining observations from the two most accurate CMB experiments to date (Planck and ACT), both including and excluding astrophysical measurements of Baryon Acoustic Oscillations and Redshift Space Distortions.
 In presence of the small-scale CMB measurements provided by ACT, all of these combinations of independent datasets confirm the same preference for a non-zero interaction strength, see also \autoref{tab1}.